 Alzheimer’s Disease: Fact vs. Fiction

-Alzheimer’s disease is a memory disorder affecting over 5 million Americans.
-There is excellent information available from medical professionals and online sources including the Alzheimer’s Association (alz.org) and WebMd.com, yet misinformation abounds.
+While much has been learned about Alzheimer’s disease in recent years, there is still much to know about the elusive neurological disorder.
+There is an abundance of information available from medical professionals and online sources including the Alzheimer’s Association (alz.org) and WebMd.com, yet misinformation still abounds.
 We’ve compiled a list of common questions about the disease and provided answers based on the latest information.

 Do only older people get Alzheimer’s disease?

-No. While the majority of people who have Alzheimer’s disease are aged 65 or older, people in their 30s, 40s or 50s can develop what is called early-onset Alzheimer’s.
-Chances of developing the disease do increase with age.
+No. While the majority of people who have Alzheimer’s disease are age 65 or older, people in their 30s, 40s, or 50s can develop what is called early-onset Alzheimer’s.
+However, chances of developing the disease do increase with age.

 Isn’t memory loss just a normal part of the aging process?